Head to Head Survey: Ube Industries (UBEOY) and Its Rivals

 |2.45

-As a group, “Holding & other investment offices” companies have a potential upside of 72.30%.
-Given Ube Industries’ competitors higher probable upside, analysts plainly believe Ube Industries has less favorable growth aspects than its competitors.
+As a group, “Holding & other investment offices” companies have a potential upside of 72.53%.
+Given Ube Industries’ rivals higher possible upside, analysts clearly believe Ube Industries has less favorable growth aspects than its rivals.

 Dividends